 The Raabe Prize for Excellence in Sacred Composition is awarded every two years for a single musical work, published or unpublished and written within the last five years, that reflects a larger history of excellence on the part of the composer.
 Dr. William and Pr.
-Nancy Raabe of Milton, Wisconsin, endowed this prize to recognize and encourage significant accomplishments in composition contributing to the body of sacred music for the church in the Lutheran heritage.
+Nancy Raabe of Madison, Wisconsin, endowed this prize to recognize and encourage significant accomplishments in composition contributing to the body of sacred music for the church in the Lutheran heritage.
 In 2016 the Raabes funded an expansion of the Raabe Prize to support additional projects.

 While any sacred piece may be submitted, preference is given to those compositions which grow out of, but are not necessarily restricted to, the worshipping assembly of the baptized who gather around Word and Sacrament.
 Works that include the voice or voices are preferred over those for instruments alone.
 The composer need not be Lutheran nor a member of ALCM.
 The $2,000 monetary award is shared equally by the winner and a musical or ecclesiastical organization chosen by the composer.
 See the Guidelines for Submission for additional information.